adjkant/sql-sourcery/README.md

 - [ ] add user testing library
 - [ ] unmapped structures and abilty to easily map as needed
 - [ ] Allow database modification to be reset on error to avoid script errors causing database duplication or data vailidy corruption
+- [ ] Edit sourcery-load to include where / filtering of loaded results

 #### 3. Improving Usability and Increasing Complexity
 Once this has been accomplished, we will consider developing the following features: